stefanspringer1/SwiftXML/README.md

 ### Changing and reading attributes

 The attributes of an element can be read and set via the “index notation”.
 If an attribute is not set, `nil` is returned; reversely, setting an attribute to `nil` results in removing it.
+Setting an attribute with a new name or removing an attribute changes the registering of attributes in the document, if the element is part of a document.
+Setting a non-nil value of an attribute that already exists is an efficient non-change concerning the registering if attributes.

 Example: